|

 12. explicit

-precisely and clearly expressed or readily observable; leaving nothing to implication
+precisely and clearly expressed or readily observable

 Unlike myths, however, fables almost always end with an explicit moral message, and this highlights the characteristic feature of fables--namely, that they are instructive tales that teach morals about human social behavior.